Everything seems perfect, but one thing is missing : The salary offer is not that great. It is less than you expected.Or it is completely horrible…

 Should you simply reject their offer?
-Or should you try to negotiate with a letter?
+Or should you try to negotiate a better salary, writing a letter after the interview?

-But how to write the letter?
-To whom should you address your letter?
-And how to make sure it won’t close you the door to their company forever?
-Let’s have a look at it together:
+But how to write such a letter?
+To whom should you address it?
+And how to make sure that it won’t close your doors to the company forever?

 Main parts on an excellent letter